pmbot-io/pmbot-docs/src/data/docs/10-core/02-installation.md

 # Installation

 We try to make the installation of Pmbot as clean as possible.
-We currently have the UI and backend as separate Docker images so that you can fine tune how you want them deployed with `docker-compose`.
+We currently have the UI and backend as separate [Docker](https://docs.docker.com/) images so that you can fine tune how you want them deployed with [Docker Compose](https://docs.docker.com/compose/).

 <div class="blockquote" data-props='{ "mod": "info" }'>